Lira 512

 Lira 512 (also known as Lira XT) was an IBM PC XT compatible computer made by the Yugoslav (now Serbian) company EI Niš in the late 1980s.

 It was first presented to the public in April 1988 at the “Kompjuter ‘88” computer show in Belgrade.
 Soon after that, Lira 512 was also presented in Yugoslav computer press.
+The main purpose of Lira 512 was to be used in computer classrooms.

 What separates Lira 512 from most of the other XT compatibles is that keyboard is included just above in the same case (together with the 3.5’’ floppy drive), which made it similar in appearance to the original Atari ST or the Amiga 500.
-Lira has two display adapters (monochrome Hercules compatible and color CGA compatible), where the active video adapter is chosen by the back-panel switch.
-A 40W power adapter is also installed in the same case.

-The main purpose of Lira 512 was to be used in computer classrooms.

 Specifications

+Lira 512 has the following technical specifications: